CGCookie/handbook/who-does-what.md

 ## Marketing
 The Marketing team is led by Pavla Karon and is the only person on this team.
 She’s responsible for all social media and digital marketing efforts across our projects.
 She’ll also occasionally work on articles, interviews, and other blog posts.

-## Sales
-Dayse Morales is our resident school expert and helps onboard large groups to CG Cookie.
-She’s the only person on this team.